base-org/pessimism/docs/architecture/etl.markdown

 Component UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
 This is done to ensure uniqueness of each component instance while also ensuring collision based properties so that components can be reused when viable.

-A `ComponentPID` is encoded using the following four byte sequence:
+A `ProcIdentifier` is encoded using the following four byte sequence:

 ```
             0        1        2        3        4